As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Why me

-As an undiagnosed neurodivergent, I spent 60 years masking, dropping the mask, and quickly putting it back on again when venturing outside my comfort zone.
+As an undiagnosed neurodivergent, I spent 60 years masking, dropping the mask, and racing to put it back on again at the merest sign of push back.

-That’s 60 years of observing and digging into on masking, conditioning, and the gap between what people say versus what they actually do.
+That’s 60 years of observing, spotting patterns (something I am incapable of not doing), and analyzing causes and the systems at play.
 Mixed with 35 years in software development — thinking in systems, identifying failure modes, distinguishing stated from actual behavior.

 I see mechanisms beneath symptoms.
 The patterns others swim in but can’t name.
 The architecture of how patriarchy works and keeps everyone — women and men — in a double, even triple, bind.